 Late Diagnosis and Treatment

 Late diagnosis and treatment can also be challenging because it can be complex at first and the impact of anxiety, depression and hyper awareness and sensory sensitivity can make it even more challenging making treatment counselling crucial to their success.
 I want to educate the client about what they need to know to reach treatment success, undo the damage of various myths and let them know that treatment can be a real game changer for the client and their families and their relationship building with peers and educators.
+As someone who came from years of debilitating anxiety and experiences in my 20's and 30's, it is also possible to be medication free with the right knowledge.

-Women and ADHD
+Women and Neurodiversity

 Parenting

 Therapy should not be a bad word, it is so empowering.
 This diagnosis is equally very hard on these children and the complication of its invisibility creates even more challenges and I do believe knowledge is a powerful tool for them in understanding how their brain functions instead of feeling in the dark.
-I enjoy using what I have learned about myself, my children and my relationships to build up this unique group of people who need it most.